-- 81 The Agreement should provide detail on the mutual recognition of quality assurance processes by the partners.
-It is noted that a joint award will require the development of procedures that fully reflect and support the programme's unique nature as a joint programme; therefore, the emphasis in agreeing quality assurance procedures should be on identifying a set of quality assurance arrangements that best support the joint nature of the programme. - 82 The Agreement should provide information on mutual indemnification; the resolution of disputes; define jurisdictions to which the Agreement applies and the time over which it applies; and should provide for the review, amendment and termination of the Agreement.
+The Agreement should provide detail on the mutual recognition of quality assurance processes by the partners.
+It is noted that a joint award will require the development of procedures that fully reflect and support the programme's unique nature as a joint programme; therefore, the emphasis in agreeing quality assurance procedures should be on identifying a set of quality assurance arrangements that best support the joint nature of the programme.

+The Agreement should provide information on mutual indemnification; the resolution of disputes; define jurisdictions to which the Agreement applies and the time over which it applies; and should provide for the review, amendment and termination of the Agreement.
+The Governing Body must approve all Educational Partnership Agreements.

-Section 4 Appendices
+Section 2 Appendices

-Appendix One - Glossary
+Appendix 1 Glossary